marijnh/blog/_posts/2019-08-27-extensibility.md

 As the [comically large](https://psuter.net/2019/07/07/z-index) `z-index` values that one often finds in style sheets illustrate, this way of specifying precedence is problematic.
-A given module, in isolation, doesn't know the which precedences other modules are specifying.
+A given module, in isolation, doesn't know which precedences other modules are specifying.
 The options are just points on an undifferentiated numeric range.
 It can provide a huge (or deeply negative) value in the hope of hitting one of the far ends of the scale, but everything else requires